Smoothing a measure on a Riemann surface using Ricci flow: Pointwise a priori bounds for Ricci flows on surfaces

-If we have a Ricci flow $g(t)$ on a Riemann surface, for $t\in [0,T)$, and we know that on some simply connected subdomain $B\subset M$ we have \beq g(0)\leq \la h, \eeq where $h$ is the unique complete conformal hyperbolic metric on $B$, and $\la>0$, then this ordering is preserved under Ricci flow and we deduce that $g(t)\leq (\la+2t)h$ for all $t$.
+where $h$ is the unique complete conformal hyperbolic metric on $B$, and $\la>0$, then this ordering is preserved under Ricci flow and we deduce that $g(t)\leq (\la+2t)h$ for all $t$.
 In particular, we obtain a purely local ongoing upper bound for the flow.

 In this paper we need to deduce a uniform local upper bound without being able to assume an initial $L^\infty$ bound of the form \eqref{pw_ub}.
 We will only have access to initial $L^1$ control.
-The estimate we require is contained in the following theorem, which can be derived from Theorem 1.1 in \cite{TY1}. \cmt{Note that the $L^1$ bound on $u(0)$ is implicit here because otherwise the conclusion is vacuous.}
+The estimate we require is contained in the following theorem, which can be derived from Theorem 1.1 in \cite{TY1}.

-\cmt{While looking for invariant ways of phrasing other estimates, I noticed that there is another invariant way of phrasing this estimate in terms of the conformal radius of an arbitrary simply connected domain.
-However, because that is equivalent to the radius of the largest inscribed circle, and because we have an unknown constant $C$ in the conclusion (currently) there does not appear to be any gain of information.}